kostrubin/fe_school/README.md

 ## Results
 I've implemented only two tasks.
 Moreover, the second task was done pretty silly.
-I didn't have enough time to optimize it and used the first desition that came to my mind.
+I didn't have enough time to optimize it and used the first decision that came to my mind.
 So don't judge strictly:)

 ## Contacts
 Mobile: +79111109871